-Huff/Duff operator aboard an unknown destroyer escort
+Huff/Duff operator aboard HMCS SWANSEA

 American and British engineers working together, developed new and sophisticated equipment for rapidly pinpointing radio transmitting German submarines; using a new High Frequency Radio Direction Finder, operating in the band of 1.5 to 30 Megacycles, now called Megahertz.
 It was in this frequency range that the enemy subs transmitted when surfaced at sea.
 The new top secret equipment was known as DAQ.
 Along with its specialized antenna system, the DAQ was installed primarily aboard DEs and Destroyers.
 The antenna array was installed aft of the ship’s stacks, about halfway to the fantail.

 The antenna consisted of two crossed, rigid vertical diamond (rhombic-type) arrays, with a vertical sense antenna attached at the apex, and mounted on a mast about 25 feet tall, as I remember.
 Feed lines connected the antennas to the DAQ, normally located near CIC.